deepanshu-chauhan-483/Task-Management/README.md

-# Taskflow – Task Management Web Application
+# Taskflow – Task Management Web Application (Submission for Earnest Fintech Ltd.)

 Taskflow is a full-stack task management web application that helps users efficiently create, track, filter, and manage their daily tasks.
 It is built with a modern tech stack focusing on scalability, clean architecture, and real-world production practices.